suhrig/arriba/documentation/visualization.md

 ![Example fusion figure](draw-fusions-example.png)

-If a gene has multiple transcript variants, the script picks a transcript in the following order of preference:

-- transcripts with splice-sites matching the breakpoints

-- if alignments are given: the highest expressed transcript as determined by the coverage

-- transcripts tagged as `appris_principal`

-- transcripts tagged as `appris_candidate`

-- transcripts tagged as `appris_alternative`

-- transcripts tagged as `CCDS`

-If there are still multiple eligible transcripts, then the one with the longest coding sequence or longest non-coding sequence is taken.

 **Manual execution**

 In order to use the script, [R Project](http://r-project.org/) must be installed.
 Optionally, a few additional R packages need to be installed if ideograms, circos plots, and coverage tracks should be drawn.
 Use the following R commands to install these packages: